Global $L^\infty$-bounds and long-time behavior of a diffusive epidemic system in heterogeneous environment: Preliminaries and main results

 \begin{Proposition}[{\cite[Theorem 3.1]{Pierre}}] Suppose that {\rm(P)}-{\rm (M)}, and the following hold:

-for all $u\ge U, v\ge 0,\ x\in\bar\Omega,\,t\geq0$, where the constants $U, C\ge 0,\,a>0$.
+for all $u\ge U, v\ge 0$, where the constants $U, C\ge 0,\,a>0$.
 Then, for any nonnegative initial data $u_0, v_0\in C(\bar\Omega)$, the classical solution of \eqref{uv} is nonnegative and exists globally. \end{Proposition}

-In \cite{Pierre}, Pierre applied Proposition \ref{lemma_global} to system \eqref{uv} with $f=-u^qv^p+ \lambda u^sv^r$, $g=u^sv^r-u^qv^p$ and $\lambda\in [0, 1]$, and derived sufficient conditions for the global existence of solutions.
-More precisely, for any nonnegative initial data $u_0, v_0\in C(\bar\Omega)$, he can conclude that the system has a unique nonnegative global classical solution if
+In \cite{Pierre}, the author applied Proposition \ref{lemma_global} to system \eqref{uv} with $f=-u^qv^p+ \lambda u^sv^r$, $g=u^sv^r-u^qv^p$ and $\lambda\in [0, 1]$, and derived sufficient conditions for the global existence of solutions.
+More precisely, for any nonnegative initial data $u_0, v_0\in C(\bar\Omega)$, the system has a unique nonnegative global classical solution if

 and one of (i)-(iv) in the following holds: \begin{enumerate} \item[{\rm(H1)}]\ {\rm (i)}\ $p>r\geq0$ and $sp-rq\le p-r$;\ \ \ \ {\rm (ii)}\ $p=r\geq0$ and $0\leq s<q$;\\ {\rm (iii)}\ $s>q\geq0$ and $sp-rq\le s-q$;\ \ \ {\rm (iv)}\ $s=q\geq0$ and $0\leq p<r$. \end{enumerate}